Welcome from the Head

 Wholeness is the key.
 A good school is one that looks after the most vulnerable so everyone has his or her own dignity.
 A good school is one that expects its pupils to show wide ambition and mental toughness in their spiritual life, their intellect, their extra-curricular activities and their games.
 A good school encourages its pupils to look outwards so that they learn through their experience of how people live and work in their own country and the European and global markets.
 Such an outlook takes away arrogance and replaces it with true confidence - the confidence that sees change as an opportunity rather than a threat and thus prepares pupils for the rapidly evolving world that awaits them once they leave.
 I hope that Repton will offer all its pupils this wholeness, a wholeness in which their individuality prospers, but always to the benefit of the community.

-What do I hope to do for your sons and daughters as Headmaster?
+What do I hope to do for your sons and daughters?
 I aim to guide them to the discovery that real self-knowledge comes through a sense of duty rather than self-indulgence, and that lasting maturity means the acceptance of responsibility rather than the seeking of privileges.
 To this end, I constantly encourage all pupils to ask themselves the question: 'What can I do for Repton?', because therein lies the route to true personal and professional fulfilment as an adult.

 I hope to make all Reptonians realise that their motivation is every bit as important as their ability, so that after five years here, Reptonians will say, along with Thoreau, that 'not failure, but low aim is crime.'
 Finally, I hope to make your sons and daughters dream the dreams that will shape their lives as adults.